onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 >
 > The averaging method only works for quantitative decisions.
 Some of the most common methods, such as discussion in committee meetings, do not obey the criteria of independence and decentralization, and therefore may lead to poor results.
 The result can be improved if the different members express their opinions independently and anonymously (e.g. on a computersupported discussion system) before they start responding to the opinions of others, and if the discussion is guided by a neutral moderator, who ensures that everybody duly answers all the important questions, and responds to criticisms of their previous answers.
 The anonymity makes sure that everybody’s ideas are given equal attention (instead of the discussion being dominated by the more authoritative people).
 This is the basis of the so-called Delphi method that aggregates the ideas of a panel of experts, via several rounds of anonymous, mediated discussion." - [Self-organization in Communicating Groups: the emergence of coordination, shared references and collective intelligence, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Barcelona-LanguageSO.pdf)

 > "To shift from individual intelligence to collective intelligence, we need to make intentionality collective as well.
 Words and other symbols can only be used for effective communication if the conversation partners understand them in the same way, that is if they agree about wat the word refers to.
 Developing such shared references is a problem of what we have called alignment.
 We have defined alignment as the unification or merging of the targets of different actions or agents.
-As long as there is no “director” agent to impose a target on the others, this problem can only be solved through selforganization, that is, spontaneous, reciprocal adaptation of the agents’ targets." - [Self-organization in Communicating Groups: the emergence of coordination, shared references and collective intelligence, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Barcelona-LanguageSO.pdf)
+As long as there is no “director” agent to impose a target on the others, this problem can only be solved through self-organization, that is, spontaneous, reciprocal adaptation of the agents’ targets." - [Self-organization in Communicating Groups: the emergence of coordination, shared references and collective intelligence, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Barcelona-LanguageSO.pdf)

 > "This is the same mechanism of alignment that underlies all self-organization: by reducing the friction that is otherwise caused by the need to recognize and interpret a novel form and because of the high probability of confusion that arises if the conversation partners use different forms, alignment on the same forms makes communication more efficient.
 As shown by many experiments and observations, one-to-one alignment is a very quick and automatic process that makes conversation much easier than it would be if the partners would have to explicitly agree about how they refer to the different items in their shared context Conversational alignment will not only produce shared references; it will moreover tend to make those references simpler and more efficient." - [Self-organization in Communicating Groups: the emergence of coordination, shared references and collective intelligence, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Barcelona-LanguageSO.pdf)